apache/ozone-site/docs/08-developer-guide/04-project/02-release-guide.md

 # Custom words specific to this page:
 # cSpell:ignore protoroot codesigningkey lockdir pinentry gpgconf orgapacheozone

-# On this page, don't check spelling of CLI options used with -D or -P.
+# On this page, ignore CLI options used with -D or -P.
 # cSpell:ignoreRegExp -(D|P)[a-z\.,]+([\s]|=)
 ---